leroialfonse/BakeryOne/README.md

 # Optimizations

 <p>There is so much I still want to tackle if I get the time!
 Various sizing and position changes, re-scaling images, general styling, etc. I think I need to get away from bootsrap for components and ui elements; I'm seeing it in alot of my work, and it doesn't really do this project justice.
 I think I want to redesign with Material UI.</p>

+  <p>I also want to take some time to refactor and make more things into components if I can.
+I'll tackle that around the same time I get back into redesigning the UI with Material UI.
+I'm sure there's plenty to be done there.</p>

+  <p>There are also a couple pages and elements of pages that I want to flesh out a little more fully; things like the about page is a little bare.
+There's a section of the administrator's contorls for the app in which I want to display information about the app's user base, but I'm on the fenc with that one.
+I would like to give the site more personality, by fleshing out a home-made goods feel, like with photos of the family that owns the bakery, and including elements of their story in more places.
+Maybe include a few recipes and such.</p>

+  <p>The more I think about it, more things come to mind to pour some work into as I get the time.</p>

 <br>